 Hon.
-Pamela Gross: Quana, Mr. Chairman and thank you to the member for the question.
-Right now, with regard to the fuel spill that happened earlier this year at

-Netsilik School, the remediation of the fuel spill is underway and it is due for completion this month.
-There have been no interruption to the school during this remediation period.
+Pamela Gross: Thank you, Mr. Chairman.
+Thank you to the member for the question.
+Right now, with regard to the fuel spill that happened earlier this year at Netsilik School, the remediation of the fuel spill is underway and it is due for completion this month.
+There has been no interruption to the school during this remediation period.
 Thank you, Mr. Chairman.